ignc-research/arena-rosnav/docs/Installation.md

 ## 1. Installation

-#### Installation on Ubuntu 20 and ROS Noetic using the installation script
+#### Installation on Ubuntu 20 with ROS Noetic OR Ubuntu 16 with ROS Melodic using the installation script

 ##### Prerequisites